moorepants/learn-multibody-dynamics/motion.rst

 These nonholonomic constraints take this form:

 .. math::
+   :label: eq-general-con

    \bar{f}_n(u_1, u_2, u_3, q_3, q_4, q_5) = 0 \textrm{ where } \bar{f}_n \in \mathbb{R}^2

-Two of the generalized speeds must be selected as dependent generalized speeds because these equations let us solve for two in terms of the third.
+We now have two equations with three unknown generalized speeds.
+We can solve for two of the generalized speeds in terms of the third.
+So we select two as dependent generalized speeds and one as an independent generalized speed.
 In general, the nonholonomic constraints are always linear in the generalized speeds.
 If we introduce :math:`\bar{u}_s` as a vector of independent generalized speeds and :math:`\bar{u}_r` as a vector of dependent generalized speeds, the nonholonomic constraints can be written as:

 .. math::
+   :label: eq-contraint-linear-form

    \bar{f}_n(\bar{u}_s, \bar{u}_r, \bar{q}, t) =
    \mathbf{A}_r \bar{u}_r - \mathbf{A}_s \bar{u}_s - \bar{b}_s = 0